|

 about how your plates’ ink color(s) will look, we

 a better idea of what the color will look like than computer monitors.
+(Note: Be

-Computer displays vary in color depiction, sometimes widely, and shouldn’t
+depiction, sometimes widely, and shouldn’t

 be relied on for color verification decisions.